 - Cognition issues

-People suffering from the latent effects of Trauma or PTSD may have a co-occurring mental health issue such as one or more of the following:
+People suffering from the latent effects of trauma may have a co-occurring mental health issue such as one or more of the following:

 - Anxiety Disorder